Mining magnate aims to be kingmaker after Australian election

 Full-page spreads in major newspapers promote the party platform, while Palmer’s portly visage, thumbs up, peers down from canary yellow billboards across the country.

 “It’s a very simple platform.
-As the major parties are engaging in negative campaigning, he’s got the bright yellow colors, offering a new direction, a return to jobs and prosperity,” Millar said.
+As the major parties are engaging in negative campaigning, he’s got the bright yellow colours, offering a new direction, a return to jobs and prosperity,” Millar said.

 “There’s large tracts of Australia where he resonates,” he added, though the party has not said how it will pay for its promises.